You can make your own natural household cleaners with simple non-toxic but effective ingredients that you probably

 As for bottles, you can certainly reuse any empty cleaner bottle.
 However, you can rinse any 16 oz or 32 oz glass bottle (from apple cider vinegar for example), peel off the label, and put a spray nozzle on top.
 You can find them here.
 If you’d like to buy some spray bottles, you can get them here.

-If you’re interested in making your own natural laundry detergent, check this post!
+If you’re interested in making your own natural laundry detergent, check out this post!